 Zissou (aged 10) & Jacques-Henri Lartigue (aged 90)

-Zissou is a photographer and sustainability advocate with bases in Bali and Melbourne.
+Zissou is a photographer and sustainability advocate based in Bali.
 Born into a family of photographers and creatives; even named after the brother of one of photography’s greats, Jacques-Henri Lartigue, a creative path seemed inevitable…

 Bubble Burst – Oil on Canvas